maklja/rxjs-observable-spy/packages/observableSpy/README.md

     // false value indicates that this verification step is not done
-    // when we return true, the next verification step will be able to proceed return false;
+    // when we return true, the next verification step will be able to proceed
+    // also if we omit a return value it is considered that the verification step is done return false;
   },
   error(e) {